openshift/enhancements/guidelines/enhancement_template.md

   - Namespaces deletion will not delete all objects in etcd, leading to zombie objects when another namespace with the same name is created.

+#### Operating at scale

+It is of special relevance the declarative nature of APIs when operating features on multiple clusters.
+If applicable, reason about any peculiarity to the API that does not follow this principle and thus may require specific considerations when operated at scale.

+For example, the workflow to operate the feature may comprise of several steps of different nature instead of a single declarative express of intention.
+A service reliability engineer would prefer for this not to be the case but if it must be, he might require additional knowledge to enable the automation of those steps.

 ## Implementation History

 Major milestones in the life cycle of a proposal should be tracked in `Implementation